edcarp/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

 ## What are Conda channels?

-When you `install` or `search` for a package in conda it search for it in a remote repositories called channels.
+When you `install` or `search` for a package in conda it searches for it in remote repositories called channels.
 These remote channel are URLs to directories containing conda packages.
 By default the `conda search` command searches a set of channels defined here.
 [Anaconda Cloud channels](https://repo.anaconda.com/pkgs/).

 *   `main`: The majority of all new Anaconda, Inc. package builds are hosted here.
 Included in conda's defaults channel as the top priority channel.